eastgenomics/eggd_dias_batch/READme.md

 # dias.py

-This Python module was developed by the East GLH rare disease bioinformatics team to run DNAnexus apps and workflows as part of germline analysis of next generation sequencing data: from FASTQ to Excel variant workbooks, generating quality and coverage reports.
+This Python module was developed by the East GLH rare disease bioinformatics team to run DNAnexus apps and workflows as part of germline analysis of next generation sequencing data: CNV calling from BAMs, generate Excel variant workbooks from VCF and generating panel-specific coverage reports.
 This READme describes the module architecture and should serve as a guide to future users and developers of the Dias pipeline.
 To understand how to run it, get trained by a qualified member of the team and read the Dias manual.